Ritik-JS/Alumini/BACKEND_API_SPECIFICATION.md

-# 🔌 Backend API Specification for Alumni Portal
+# 🔌 Backend API Specification for AlumUnity

 ## Overview
-This document provides complete API endpoint specifications needed to implement the backend for the Alumni Portal.
+This document provides complete API endpoint specifications needed to implement the backend for AlumUnity.
 The frontend is already configured to toggle between mock data and these backend APIs using the `.env` configuration.

 ## 🔧 Configuration